 Guatemala is full of cultural and natural diversity.
-It is full of active volcanoes, big cities, jungles, black sanded beaches, a Mayan culture with over 20 languages and the remains of the Ancient Maya Civilization.
+It is full of active volcanoes, big cities, jungles, black sanded beaches, a Mayan culture with over 20 languages, and the remains of the Ancient Maya Civilization.
 There are many reasons why you will need a travel guide to Guatemala, it’s huge!
 And really diverse.

 Currency: The Guatemalan currency is called Quetzal, just like the bird.
 It stays around Q7.60 for one USD.